humdrum-tools/humdrum-documentation/guide/ch25/index.md

 edit-distance scores according to the length of the comparison template.
 This ensures that all similarity values remain between 0 and 1.

-Now that we better understand the operation of *simil*, let\'s return to our analysis of the harmonic data illustrated above.
+Now that we better understand the operation of *simil*, let's return to our analysis of the harmonic data illustrated above.
 It might be argued that *changing* a chord function is more dissimilar than *repeating* a chord function.
 In the following `simil.rc` file, an increased penalty